cynthiatreger/double-hub-vnet-and-ars/README.md

 # 2. Introduction

-This lab demonstrates how a double Hub & Spoke topology leveraging Azure Route Server (ARS) can be used to provide On-prem and Inter-region connectivity as well as On-prem failover, i.e. a customer-managed version of a small vWAN deployment.
+This lab demonstrates how a double Hub & Spoke topology leveraging Azure Route Server (ARS) can be used to provide On-prem, Inter-region and Transit connectivity as well as On-prem failover, i.e. a customer-managed version of a small vWAN deployment.

 The Inter-region (Spoke-to-Spoke) and On-prem scenarios have been successfully deployed with both S2S VPN and ER On-prem connectivity.
 For simplicity and ease of reproduction, only the S2S VPN deployment is detailed here.